Donga-Mantung: History

 The Nkambe Division, today Donga-Mantung Division was created for the first time in 1949 by the British Colonial Ordinance.
 It was one of the three Divisional Local Government Units of the then Bamenda Province of Southern Cameroons.
 The Bamenda Province of Southern Cameroons was made of three Divisions, namely, Bamenda Division, Wum Division and Nkambe Division.
 Nkambe Division lasted from 1949 to 1968 when Donga and Mantung Division was created by a Presidential Decree.
-From 1963 to 1966, the Nkambe Division was divided into two subdivisions, namely, Nwa Subdivision, created by Presidential Decree No. 63/DF/25 of 26th July 1963, and Nkambe Subdivision, created by Presidential Decree No. 66/DF/432 of 26th August 1966.
+From 1963 to 1966, the Nkambe Division was divided into two subdivisions, namely, Nwa Subdivision, created by Presidential Decree No. 63/DF/25 of 26 July 1963, and Nkambe Subdivision, created by Presidential Decree No. 66/DF/432 of 26 August 1966.

 On 30 December 1968, Presidential Decree No. 68/DF/509, Nkambe Division was transformed into Donga and Mantung Division.
-By the administrative re-organization of 1972, Presidential Decree No. 72-349 of 4th July 1972 once more changed the name of the Division from Donga and Mantung to simply Donga Mantung Division.
-The conjunction “and” was simply removed from the name.
+By the administrative re-organization of 1972, Presidential Decree No. 72-349 of 4 July 1972 once more changed the name of the Division from Donga and Mantung to simply Donga Mantung Division.
+The conjunction "and" was simply removed from the name.
 Donga Mantung Division derived its name from two rivers that flow across the Division, namely, River Donga in Ako Subdivision, and River Mantung in Nwa Subdivision.

 Ako Subdivision was the third subdivision to be created in Donga Mantung Division.
 It was created by a Presidential Decree in 1977.
 It covered Ako and Misaje areas.
-Ndu Subdivision was created by Presidential Decree in 1992 and its accompanying Municipal Council was created in 1993 via Decree No. 93/332 of 25th November 1993.
-Misaje Subdivision just like Ndu Subdivision was created and caved out of Ako Subdivision in 1992 by a Presidential Decree.
+Ndu Subdivision was created by Presidential Decree in 1992 and its accompanying Municipal Council was created in 1993 via Decree No. 93/332 of 25 November 1993.
+Misaje Subdivision just like Ndu Subdivision was created and carved out of Ako Subdivision in 1992 by a Presidential Decree.

 From 1992 to 1996, Donga Mantung Division witnessed yet another evolution.
 The Constitutional Reforms of 1996 in Cameroon transformed Provinces into Regions and did away with the previous administrative units called Districts, and replaced them with Subdivisions.
 Thus, from 1996, Districts ceased to exist as administrative units in Cameroon.
 The Subdivisions were each accompanied by Municipal Councils headed by Mayors elected via universal suffrage.
 The five subdivisions that make up Donga Mantung today are: Nkambe Central Subdivision, Nwa Subdivision, Ako Subdivision, Ndu Subdivision and Misaje Subdivision.